 TEXANA ACADEMY.
 Texana Academy, sometimes called Texana College, was chartered on January 2, 1850, in Texana.
 Unlike many schools of its day, it was not affiliated with any religious group, nor did its charter impose any religious restrictions.
 The institution did not, however, teach a full range of courses, and many of its students were forced to transfer to other schools to finish their education.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Stephen L. Hardin, "TEXANA ACADEMY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/kbt02), accessed May 21, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Stephen L. Hardin, "Texana Academy," accessed March 29, 2017, http://www.tshaonline.org/handbook/online/articles/kbt02.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.